fwust/ddev-env-file/README.md

 ## Introduction

-This add-on allows you to include a .env file to the DDEV configuration
+This add-on allows you to include a .env project root file to your DDEV configuration.

 ## Getting Started